-In strategic settings, it is important to distinguish between common information and public information, where the latter is not only known by all agents but also common knowledge.
+In strategic settings, it is also important to distinguish between common information and public information, where the latter is not only known by all agents but also common knowledge.
 Our approach does not allow us to distinguish between common and public information.
 Since all public information is also common information, but not vice versa, we use the weaker terms common information and common signals throughout.

-The proposed method allows us to measure how the perceived informativeness of individual and common sources of information vary over time.
-As shown in Bassetti, Casarin and Del Negro (2022), at short horizons, more precise beliefs correspond to a higher actual precision of forecasts.
-When we apply the method to probability forecasts from the Survey of Professional Forecasters (SPF), we find that (i) individual signals are on average more informative than common signals, and account for more of the observed belief revisions, (ii) there is a large cross-sectional heterogeneity in signal informativeness, and the fraction of forecasters that observe individual signals that are more informative than the common signal ranges from 0.4 - 0.9, depending on variable and measure of informativeness, (iii) high inflation is associated with more informative common signals but less informative individual signals, while the informativeness of both individual and common signals increases strongly when inflation is volatile, (iv) the precision of both types of signals tend to increase when the probability of a recession is high or when the perceived volatility of stock prices is high.
+When we apply the proposed method to probability forecasts from the Survey of Professional Forecasters (SPF), we find that (i) individual information is on average more informative than common information, and account for more of the observed belief revisions, (ii) there is a large cross-sectional heterogeneity in signal informativeness, and the fraction of forecasters that observe individual signals that are more informative than the common signal ranges from 0.1 - 0.9, depending on variable and measure of informativeness, (iii) volatile inflation is associated with more informative signals (iv) the precision of signals tends to increase when the probability of a recession is high, or when the perceived volatility of stock prices is high.